-Within its Light Oil Division, Athabasca produces light oil and liquids-rich natural gas from unconventional reservoirs (see "Other Oil and Gas Information - Production History" for production by product type).
-The Company's focus in the Light Oil Division is harvesting free cash flow and evaluating high margin and quick payout opportunities for future investment.
-The Company's principal development properties are located in the Greater Placid and Greater Kaybob areas.
-As discussed further below, Athabasca holds a 70% operated working interest in the Placid assets and a 30% non-operated interest in the Kaybob assets.
+Within its Light Oil Division, Athabasca produces light oil and liquids-rich natural gas from unconventional reservoirs. (see "Other Oil and Gas Information Production History" for production by product type).
+The Company's focus in the Light Oil Division is to provide a clear path for self-funded production and cash flow growth.
+With the sale of the Placid Montney Asset in July of 2023 the Company's remaining development property is in Greater Kaybob Region of NW Alberta targeting the Duvernay Formation.

-As of December 31, 2022, Athabasca held approximately 213,000 net acres of petroleum and natural gas rights in its Light Oil Division, which primarily includes rights in the Duvernay and Montney formations.
-Production from the Light Oil Division for the year ended December 31, 2022 averaged 6,273 boe/d (see "Other Oil and Gas Information - Production History" for production by product type).
+As at December 31, 2023, Athabasca held approximately 98,000 net acres of petroleum and natural gas rights in its Light Oil Division, approximately 49,000 net acres are associated with Duvernay rights held under the Kaybob JDA to which reserves have been assigned.
+An additional 24,000 net acres are held in the Kaybob Duvernay region (Kaybob 100% Working Interest assets) with a remaining 24,000 net acres in Light Oil Exploration Areas.
+No reserves have been attributed to theses assets.
+Production from the Light Oil Division for the year ended December 31, 2023 averaged 4,244 boe/d (see "Other Oil and Gas Information - Production History" for production by product type).